Unlearning Isn't Deletion: Investigating Reversibility of Machine Unlearning in LLMs: Theoretical Analysis

 In our primary experiments, we did not observe \emph{irreversible non-catastrophic forgetting}; even a small fraction (\eg, $10\%$) of the forget set was sufficient to restore performance.
 To explore this regime, we conducted extra experiments with more constrained relearning conditions.
 We used the GA+GD+WAGLE method~\cite{nips/JiaLZRB024}, which selectively updates influential parameters, and limited the relearning data to either (i) $50\%$ of the retain set or (ii) an equal-sized, unrelated dataset (Table~\ref{tab:yi6b_wagle_relearn}).

 Under these conditions, the method exhibited \emph{seemingly irreversible, non-catastrophic forgetting}.
 The forget set showed large, unrecoverable PCA distances, while the retain set experienced only modest, partially recoverable degradation.
 This demonstrates that achieving the ideal of targeted, permanent unlearning without collateral damage remains an open challenge.
-Defining precise thresholds to distinguish the forgetting regimes (\emph{reversible vs. irreversible} and \emph{catastrophic vs. non-catastrophic}) is non-trivial, as they depend on the unlearning method, task complexity, and other factors.
+Defining precise thresholds to distinguish the forgetting regimes (\emph{reversible vs. irreversible} and \emph{catastrophic vs. non-catastrophic}) is non-trivial, as they depend on factors like unlearning method and task complexity.

-Our representational diagnostics reveal structural drift on each layer, pointing toward avenues for more robust and effective unlearning.
-A promising future direction is the design of new loss functions, such as a \emph{forget component penalization} term to dismantle target representations and a \emph{retain component regularization} term to preserve the geometry of desired representations.
+{To assess generality, we apply GA+GD+WAGLE to Qwen3-8B-Base and Llama-3-8B, using an unrelated dataset for the relearning phase.
+Appendix Table~\ref{tab:combined_unrelated_relearning} again shows \emph{seemingly irreversible yet non-catastrophic forgetting}.
+We further find model-family differences in hyperparameter sensitivity when reaching comparable behavioral regimes.
+Such sensitivity likely shapes the boundary between reversible and irreversible forgetting and may guide future work on stable, irreversible, non-catastrophic unlearning.}